 "How can I expand my business when I sell in such a small country?"

 Not being located in a large market can seem disheartening and unfair, but you know what?
 It doesn’t have to be.

-Plenty of people from smaller countries like South Africa, New Zealand, Norway, and many others have had success with ecommerce.
+Plenty of people from smaller countries like New Zealand or Norway, and many others have had success with ecommerce.
 There are problems, but there are also solutions that make those problems go away and make selling possible and profitable.
 Let’s discuss how to make those problems go away for you.

 As a seller in a smaller country, it can seem very tricky to try to import goods into the country when most suppliers say no.

 If you can’t bring products into the country, how are you going to ever start selling?